-Night Train is the all night weekend train service that will run on Friday and Saturday nights in 2016, with all trains running in and out of Flinders Street Station.
+Night Train is the all night weekend train service that runs on Friday and Saturday nights, with services running in and out of Flinders Street Station.

-Night Trains run hourly all night on weekends on all lines, except Stony Point and Flemington Racecourse lines.
+Night Train runs hourly on all lines, except Stony Point and Flemington Racecourse.

-Major junctions such as Richmond, South Yarra and North Melbourne will have even more trains an hour as they are serviced by several lines (e.g Richmond will have five trains an hour).
+Major junctions such as Richmond, South Yarra and North Melbourne have more trains an hour as they are serviced by several lines (e.g Richmond has five trains an hour).

-Some branches will have a shuttle train from their nearest major station – e.g the Williamstown line will operate as a shuttle train from Newport, and the Alamein line will operate as a shuttle from Camberwell, and the Cranbourne line will operate as a shuttle from Dandenong.
-The Lilydale and Belgrave lines will alternate as shuttles.
+Some lines operate as shuttle services: the Williamstown line operates as a shuttle train from Newport, the Alamein line operates as a shuttle from Camberwell, the Cranbourne line operates as a shuttle from Dandenong.
+The Lilydale and Belgrave lines alternate as shuttles.

-Ticket offices will be staffed at Premium Stations across the train network, and at other stations the red assistance button will connect passengers with a Metro customer service staff member at all times.
+Ticket offices are staffed at Premium Stations, and at other stations the red assistance button connects passengers with a Metro customer service staff member at all times.
 For detailed information, see Night Network security, safety and noise.

-In the City, Flinders Street Station will be the central hub for Night Trains.
-City Loop stations will continue to close shortly after midnight as they do now, and Southern Cross Station will close shortly after 1am.
-After 1am, all trains will run direct to and from Flinders Street Station.
+In the city, Flinders Street Station is the central hub.
+City Loop stations close shortly after midnight, and Southern Cross Station closes shortly after 1am.
+After 1am, all trains run direct to and from Flinders Street Station.

-Access to Flinders Street Station after 1am will only be through the main entrance on Swanston Street.
+Access to Flinders Street Station after 1am is only through the main entrance on Swanston Street.

-Night Trains stop at all stations on the rest of the metropolitan rail network, except on the Stony Point and Flemington Racecourse lines where trains will not operate.
+Trains stop at all stations on the rest of the metropolitan rail network, except on the Stony Point and Flemington Racecourse lines which don't run.

-Yes – Night Trains will stop to collect passengers in both directions, which will be great for people travelling between suburban destinations, or travelling into the city for shift work.
-All trains will depart from and arrive into Flinders Street Station.
+Yes – trains stop to collect passengers in both directions, which is great for people travelling between suburban destinations, or travelling into the city for shift work.

 For more information, see Night Network fares and ticketing.